Luk3Yao/vim-config/README.md

 ### Cursor shape in Tmux

-ref to [this](https://vi.stackexchange.com/a/22239/37028), put the follow option in your `.tmux.conf`
+refer to [this](https://vi.stackexchange.com/a/22239/37028), put the follow option in your `.tmux.conf`

 ```
 set -as terminal-overrides '*:Ss=\E[%p1%d q:Se=\E[2 q'